-Absolutely.
-Industry-specific research can help companies understand their customers’ needs, making it easier to answer a searcher’s most pressing questions, or design helpful features that stand out from the competition.
+Absolutely. can help companies understand their customers’ needs, making it easier to answer a searcher’s most pressing questions, or design helpful features that stand out from the competition.
 Websites like apartments.com found success on the SERP writing about certain problems specific to their audience, like moving long-distance with an infant.
 Others, like Skyscanner, used insights into customer behavior to blend informative content about a given service with an on-page tool that allows customers to book that service.

 What is an example of SEO?